Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Low temperature expansion

 One might ask: what happens to the eigenvalues in this limit?
 For the Hermitian $\beta$-Hermite and $\beta$-Laguerre ensembles, Dumitriu and Edelman showed in~\cite{DE02B} that as $\beta\rightarrow\infty$, the eigenvalues crystallise, fixing their positions as the roots of the Hermite and Laguerre polynomials, respectively.
 In this low temperature regime, the randomness of the eigenvalues is effectively removed.

-However, in contrast to the two dimensional Coulomb gas we have not observed numerically a condensation of complex eigenvalues at large values of $\beta$, in all three ensembles we consider here.
+However, in contrast to the two-dimensional Coulomb gas, we have not observed numerically a condensation of complex eigenvalues at large values of $\beta$, in all three ensembles we consider here.
 Nevertheless, the question can be asked if a simplification also occurs for our non-Hermitian $\beta$-ensembles at large $\beta$.

 To obtain asymptotic results for the eigenvalues of the non-Hermitian $\beta$-ensembles in this low temperature limit, we first introduce two lemmas.
 The first, a perturbation theory lemma~\cite[Section 4.3]{Demmel}, is crucial for our analysis.
-A particular form of this lemma, applicable when $A$ and $B$ are symmetric, will also be used and is detailed in~\cite[Lemma 2.1]{DE02B}. \begin{Lemma} Let $A$ and $B$ be $n\times n$ matrices, and let $\epsilon>0$.
+A particular form of this lemma, applicable when $A$ and~$B$ are symmetric, will also be used and is detailed in~\cite[Lemma 2.1]{DE02B}. \begin{Lemma} Let $A$ and $B$ be $n\times n$ matrices, and let $\epsilon>0$.
 Suppose the eigenvalues of $A$ are distinct.
 Define $M=A+\epsilon B+o(\epsilon)$, where $o(\epsilon)$ defines a matrix in which every entry goes to zero faster than $\epsilon$ goes to zero.
-Let $\lambda_i(A)$ denote the $i$th eigenvalue of $A$ for $1\leq i \leq n$ and let $\mathbf{x}_i$ and $\mathbf{y}_i^\dagger$ denote the right and left eigenvectors associated with $\lambda_i(A)$, respectively.
+Let $\lambda_i(A)$ denote the $i$-th eigenvalue of $A$ for $1\leq i \leq n$ and let~$\mathbf{x}_i$ and $\mathbf{y}_i^\dagger$ denote the right and left eigenvectors associated with~$\lambda_i(A)$, respectively.
 Then, we have

 Equivalently, for every $1\leq i\leq n$, the eigenvalue of $\lambda_i(M)$ can be expanded as